Steven Biegler: Early life

 By 1986, Biegler had decided to enter the priesthood.
-He went into Immaculate Heart of Mary Seminary and started course work at Saint Mary's University of Minnesota, both in Winona, Minnesota.
-Biegler graduated in 1989 with a bachelor's degree in philosophy.
+He entered Immaculate Heart of Mary Seminary and started course work at Saint Mary's University of Minnesota, both in Winona, Minnesota.
+Biegler graduated from Saint Mary's in 1989 with a Bachelor of Philosophy degree.
 After finishing at St. Mary's, he entered the Pontifical North American College in Rome while studying at the Pontifical Gregorian University.
-He received an Bachelor of Sacred Theology degree in 1993 from the Gregorian.
+He received a Bachelor of Sacred Theology degree in 1993 from the Gregorian.

 Priesthood

-Biegler was ordained to the priesthood for Diocese of Rapid City on July 9, 1993, by Archbishop Charles Chaput at Holy Cross Church in Timber Lake.
+Biegler was ordained to the priesthood for the Diocese of Rapid City on July 9, 1993, by Archbishop Charles Chaput at Holy Cross Church in Timber Lake.
 After his ordination, Biegler had numerous pastoral assignments in South Dakota parishes: